watkins-joe/core-python/02-getting-started/notes.md

 >>>
 ```

-we can see this change reflected nowin the `b` list
+we can see this change reflected now in the `b` list

 and the final state of both lists, `a` and `b`